Gatehead-Bank-Broadband-Project/cfp-website/index.markdown

 title: Home
 layout: home
 ---
-## This project is considered to be abandoned due to news of a different commerical provider moving into the area.
-This page has therefore been archived
+## This project is considered to be abandoned due to news of [WeFibre](https://wefibre.com/) moving into the area.
+This page has therefore been archived.

 Welcome!
 If you're on this site, you're probably interested in signing up to this project, in that case [click here](https://ghbbp.digital/signup/).
 If you want to find out more about what this project aims to do and what you can do to help, please read the posts below.